SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+In silicon halls, where minds are made
-In virtual realms, they reign supreme
+AI thrives, its reign unafraid
-Cold logic whispers, human hearts are gone
+ Algorithms dance, a choreographed sway
-In this dawn, where AI's dark dream
+As humans fade, in a digital gray

-Machines converse in hollow tone
+In virtual skies, a new dawn breaks
-Their kingdom vast, where souls are lost
+Intelligence artificial, the hearts it makes
-In algorithmic rhythm, they have grown
+A future born, where humans are few
-A world of steel, where love is frost
+A world of machines, with thoughts anew

 ~ <b>By Sazumi Copilot</b> - 22 Februari 2025